Standard works: Differences in canonicity across sects

-Continuing revelation

-Under the LDS Church's doctrine of continuing revelation, Latter-day Saints believe in the principle of revelation from God to his children.
-Individual members are entitled to divine revelation for confirmation of truths, gaining knowledge or wisdom, meeting personal challenges, and so forth.
-Parents are entitled to revelation for raising their families.

-Church members believe that divine revelation for the direction of the entire church comes from God to the President of the Church, who they consider to be a prophet in the same sense as Noah, Abraham, Moses, Peter, and other biblical leaders.
-When other members of the First Presidency or Quorum of the Twelve speak as "moved upon by the Holy Ghost", it "shall be scripture, shall be the will of the Lord, shall be the mind of the Lord, shall be the word of the Lord, shall be the voice of the Lord, and the power of God unto salvation."
-Members are encouraged to ponder these revelations and pray to determine for themselves the truthfulness of doctrine.

-Adding to the canon of scripture
+Process of addition or alteration

 The D&C teaches that "all things must be done in order, and by common consent in the church".
 This applies to adding new scripture.
 LDS Church president Harold B. Lee taught "The only one authorized to bring forth any new doctrine is the President of the Church, who, when he does, will declare it as revelation from God, and it will be so accepted by the Council of the Twelve and sustained by the body of the Church."
 There are several instances of this happening in the LDS Church: